 In January 2010, Benitez traveled to Haiti to cover relief efforts following the devastating earthquake.
 His return flight to Miami was turned into a rescue mission, as he traveled with injured Haitian evacuees to the island of Curaçao.
 In June 2009, he was the first reporter to ever shoot a TV story entirely with an iPhone.

-Benitez is the recipient of two regional Emmy Awards and is an eight-time nominee.
-Most notably, he was nominated for his investigative series on alleged police brutality which resulted in two Miami officers being forced to turn in their guns and badges.
+Benitez is the recipient of two national Emmy Awards, two regional Emmy Awards and is an eight-time nominee.
+Most notably, he was nominated for his investigative series on alleged police brutality which resulted in two Miami officers being forced to resign.

 Benitez was born and raised in Miami and fluent in both English and Spanish.
 He is a graduate of Florida International University’s School of International and Public Affairs with a degree in sociology and anthropology.